topcoder-platform/tc-online-review/clients/cronos/applications/online_review/tools/placement_fixer/trunk/README.txt

 ===============================================================================

-1) modify the config.xml in conf directory, the config file only cotains the configuration of DB connection factory.
+1) modify the config.xml in conf directory for configuring the database connection string.

-2) run statistics.bat to generate the report into report.txt
+2) configure the log4j.properties.
+By default it will print the output to the console and to fixer_app.log file.

-3) run update.bat to generate the report and fix the incorrect data in DB.
+3) execute run.bat or run.sh without parameters to generate the report.

+3) execute run.bat or run.sh with a list of project's id as paramters to fix them.